Invenergy Services and Safety

 Our most valuable resource for safety suggestions are our technicians and managers in the field.
 All techs are required to submit a safety observation and safety suggestion each month as a matter of continuous improvement.
 As a result, everyone keeps a constant lookout for ways we can do better.

 These safety suggestions are the foundation of our Site Pilot Program, established in 2012, which is designed to fast-track technician ideas to leadership.
 Hundreds of tech-proposed ideas have been implemented since the launch of the program and have addressed many of the recurring challenges of the job.
-The ideas span all aspects of our work, from adding grip tape to stairs to using a different length of bolts, and the solutions have become a routine part of our technicians’ workdays.
+The ideas span all aspects of our work, from adding grip tape to stairs to using different length of bolts, and the solutions have become a routine part of our technicians’ workdays.

 Recently, for example, we began replacing lead acid batteries in wind turbines with ultracapacitors.
 Ultracapacitors are hardier than batteries and work longer, making for fewer replacements.
 Fewer replacements mean less climb time for the techs and fewer opportunities for strains and sprains.
-They have also helped with minimizing downtime due to failures which ultimately results in higher production and availability.
+They have also helped with minimizing down time due to failures which ultimately results in higher production and availability.

 Another idea involved the use of roll-out conveyors on the backs of trucks.
 Techs can slide their gear bags right onto the conveyor, which takes the equipment to the hoists in the turbines.
-This minimizes the time techs have to carry heavy bags and the number of trips necessary to get equipment to a repair site.
+This minimizes the amount of time techs have to carry heavy bags and the number of trips necessary to get equipment to a repair site.

 Overall, our approach to safety has allowed for a robust program of lessons learned and continuous improvement company-wide.
 In the following weeks, we’ll share some behind-the-scenes content from our safety drills to show you firsthand what these practices look like.